 Brunei in one day.
 Is it worth it?
 It is for many unknown destinations and a bit different than the rest of Asia.
-If you want to get away from tourism and get to know another side of Southeast Asia, Brunei is worth the time.
+So if you want to get away from tourism and get to know another side of Southeast Asia, Brunei is worth the time.

-Since we have three weeks, I wanted to combine the trip with other countries such as India and the Philippines.
-The idea stayed two nights in New Delhi and a couple of nights in Brunei.
-Somehow the entire program was changed and became twelve days in India.
+As we have three weeks, I wanted to combine the trip with India and Brunei before flying to the Philippines.
+The plan was only to stay for three nights in New Delhi, just a short experience with the Indian culture.
+But the entire program was changed and became twelve days in India.